WUSTL-B34R5HELL/Bootcamp/linux-and-scripting/README.md

 # Linux and Scripting
-This document contains small challenges meant to go along with the PowerPoint presentation on Linux and Shell CLI, and python scripting.
+This document contains small challenges meant to go along with the video presentation on Linux and Shell CLI, and Python scripting.

 ## Setup
 ```